 HuSArctic - Human Security as a promotional tool for societal security in the Arctic: Addressing Multiple Vulnerability to its Population with Specific Reference to the Barents Region

 Coordinator of UArctic Thematic Network (TN) on Geopolitics and Security

 Member of UArctic Thematic Network Arctic Extractive Industries

-Since 2016 member of the Calotte Academy steering group.
+Since 2016 steering committee member & co-coordinator of the Calotte Academy

 2013: Short-term grant abroad (KWA); University of Vienna